Formula (boats): Vic Porter

-Vic Porter was an entrepreneur who experienced great success in mobile home sales, real estate and boat sales.
+Vic Porter was an entrepreneur who experienced great success in mobile home sales, real estate, and boat sales.
 After a few years as a salesman, Porter believed he could build better models of boats than he was currently selling.

 In 1958, Vic Porter founded Duo Incorporated and started his career as a boat builder with his first 14-foot twin outboard-powered catamaran.
 Porter's boats became popular, and in 1963 Duo Incorporated was crafting 20 boats per week.
 In 1966, his sales revenue was over one million dollars.

 After much success, Vic Porter sold Duo Incorporated to Bangor Punta in 1967.
 In 1970, Porter stepped away from his role as President of Duo Incorporated to begin Signa Corporation in Decatur, Indiana.
-Signa Corporation began producing sterndrive and outboard powered tri-hull runabouts.
+Signa Corporation began producing sterndrive and outboard-powered tri-hull runabouts.
 Thanks to Porter's reputation, Signa quickly became successful as it marketed boats in the Midwest and East.

 Signa's success attracted the attention of Fuqua Industries, which owned Thunderbird/Formula.
-Fuqua industries purchased Signa in 1973, and Vic Porter became the president of Thunderbird/Formula/Signa.
+Fuqua Industries purchased Signa in 1973, and Vic Porter became the president of Thunderbird/Formula/Signa.

 After a few years as President of both companies, Vic Porter started Porter Inc. and purchased Thunderbird/Formula/Signa.
 Then in 1979, the company canceled the Signa lineup, and the brand became Thunderbird/Formula.
-Porter developed the Formula deep-V series of cuddies and the Formula 302 LS high-performance offshore model during this same year.
+Porter developed the Formula deep-V series of caddies and the Formula 302 LS high-performance offshore model during this same year.
 The Formula name continued to grow in popularity among the boating community due to many innovative designs.

-Formula Boats

-In 1980, Formula introduced integrated, continuous fiberglass cockpits to their boats, improving the structure and design.
-Formula began to useImron paint for the hull graphics for long-lasting colors and designs in 1982.
-Formula Boats introduced the curved glass windshield to their boats in 1984, and in 1988 Vic's son Scott Porter became President of Formula Boats while Vic Porter retained his role as chairman of the board.

-Due to increased interest in family day boating, Formula created the Sun Sport line in 1990.
-However, performance continued to be vital to the Formula brand, and the FAS3TECH series arrived in 1997.
-As Formula entered the new century, the factory expanded and began producing the Super Sport series.
-In 2006, Scott Porter's brother Ted developed an interest in hydroplane racing and Formula sponsored his hydroplane team.

-Formula began introducing upgrades to graphics and upholstery in 2010 and later allowed customers to customize these upgrades.
-In 2012 Formula developed the Crossover Bowrider series and added outboard power in 2017.

-Vic Porter passed away on October 24, 2021, at age 90 as Chairman Emeritus of Formula Boats.
-Five of Porter's six children continue to serve in upper management positions, and many grandchildren and great-grandchildren work full and part-time for the company.
-Formula celebrated 65 years in business in 2021.